 Staff, parent and student governors are appointed following regulations set out in the Conduct of Business (Standing Orders).
 Co-opted governors are recommended for appointment by the Governance Committee.
-The Governing Body has determined that the local authority (Wandsworth) should nominate a governor with suitable skills and expertise to be appointed as one of the two co-opted governor members.

 The Governors are appointed for a term of office not exceeding four years.